anikethramesh/robotVitals/README.md

  2. Point the jupyter lab notebook to the directory with all the rosbags
  3. Alternatively, if the rosbags are saved as pickle files, they can be used directly.

+## Using Robot Vitals in real time:

+The launch file `rv_realtime_husky.launch` demonstrates a setup to monitor the robot health and robot vitals in real time.
+After running that launch file, give the robot a waypoint.
+The robot health can then easily be visualised.
+Open a new terminal window and run 'rosrun rqt_plot rqt_plot'.
+In the 'rqt_plot' window choose the topic `/robotHealth` to visualise the robot health trend